Diocese of Greensburg: 2010 to 2020

 In early 2016, Pennsylvania Attorney General Josh Shapiro convened a special grand jury investigation into sexual abuse of children by clergy in six Pennsylvania dioceses, including the Diocese of Greensburg.
 According to The Philadelphia Inquirer, in 2017 the Dioceses of Harrisburg and Greensburg attempted to shut down the grand jury investigation.

-In July 2018, Reverend John T. Sweeney, a diocesan priest, pleaded guilty to molesting a fourth grade boy between September 1991 and June 1992.
-Immediately following Sweeney's plea, the diocese made a statement pledging future cooperation.
-The diocese agreed to continue educating "both children and adults in parishes and schools of the Diocese of Greensburg on how to spot and report suspected abuse."
+In July 2018, John T. Sweeney, a diocesan priest, pleaded guilty to abusing a fourth grade boy between September 1991 and June 1992.
+Immediately following Sweeney's plea, the diocese made a statement pledging future cooperation, agreeing to continue educating both children and adults in the Diocese of Greensburg on issues of abuse.
 The diocese also agreed to report any alleged incident of sexual abuse to the "PA Childline and the appropriate district attorney."
-In December 2018, Sweeney received a sentence of months to five years in prison.
-In October 2019, one of Sweeney's victims filed a lawsuit against the diocese.
-The victim sought a $1,000,000 settlement.
+In December 2018, Sweeney received a sentence of up to five years in prison.

 In August 2018, Bishop Malesic acknowledged numerous reports of sex abuse of children between the 1950s and 1980s, and announced that the diocese would release the names of the accused clergy when the grand jury report was published.
-The Pennsylvania grand jury report was published in August 2018.
-It showed that 20 diocesan clergy had credible accusations of sexual abuse.
+The Pennsylvania grand jury report, published in August 2018, showed that 20 diocesan clergy had credible accusations of sexual abuse.

-In October 2019, Bishop Brandt and the diocese were sued by a woman who had alleged that she had been raped beginning at age 12 by Reverend George Pierce in 1972.
-The suit claimed that Brandt and the diocese engaged in a conspiracy to protect Pierce.
-In 2004, Brandt had sent a request to Cardinal Josef Ratzinger, head of the Congregation for the Doctrine of the Faith in Rome, to laicize Pierce.